How to Define hydrology ?

 1. Engineering Hydrology – Research Focus:

-This field gives hydrological data and calculations.
+This field provides data and calculations about water.
 It helps to plan, design, and manage water projects.
 These projects include hydroelectric power, water transport, roads, bridges, and other engineering works.

 Environmental engineers use hydrology in many ways.
-They design water resources and predict floods.
-They also manage reservoirs and plan urban drainage.
+They make plans for water resources and predict floods.
+They also manage reservoirs and plan for urban drainage systems.

 2. Agricultural Hydrology